Appointat/Responsive-AI-Clusters-in-Supply-Chain/README.md

    python app.py
    ```

+## Evaluation of results
+**Response quality**

+We used ChatGPT4 to evaluate the generated responses.
+Aspects of the evaluation : Relevance and precision, Completeness, Practicality, Clarity of communication and Adaptability.

+**System stability**

+1.If the system is capable of operating for a long period of time.

+2.If the stock in each supermarket is maintained in a normal state (Neither too big or too small).

+## Future work
+1.Simulation based on data supplied by users, such as number of supermarkets, quantities stocked in supermarkets, types of products, distance, etc.

+2.Add a more intelligent evaluation system, for example, the AI is both agent and evaluator.

+3.Solve other problems, such as intelligent electricity distribution and other resource allocation problems, in order to create smart cities.

 ## Contribution

 We are open to contributions!
 Please read through `CONTRIBUTING.md` for guidelines on how to make a pull request.